FAQs for Sale of Hamilton County Affordable Housing Sale of Properties

 - Will CMHA pay for my relocation expenses?

-- Residents who need to move due to a new landlord would be eligible for a one-time $1,200 moving benefit.
+- Residents who need to move due to a new landlord not interested in renting would be eligible for a one-time $1,200 moving benefit.
 This would be for moving expenses.

 - Will the new buyer know I have a voucher?